 - By this time you should be designing the decor and collateral concepts that create the look and feel you want for your event and attendee experience.
 During this transformation process, broadcast an exclusive behind the scenes look into the planning stages and give guests a sneak peek at what is in store.

 During the Conference

 - At this point it should be obvious that you will be live streaming the onstage experience.
 After all, you didn’t just put together this extravaganza to only reach the couple thousand people in the seats!
-With Ustream’s white label solutions you can embed the stream on wherever you please, and as an extra bonus, you can include a watermark for additional branding or sponsor recognition.
+With IBM Cloud Video’s white label solutions you can embed the stream on wherever you please, and as an extra bonus, you can include a watermark for additional branding or sponsor recognition.